Beef Jerky Recipe

 The Best Way To Marinade Beef Jerky

 The easiest way to marinate beef jerky is in a large ziplock bag.
-You can mix all of the ingredients for the marinade right in the bag, then simply add the thinly sliced beef to the bag.
+Mix all of the marinade ingredients in the bag, then add the thinly sliced beef.
 Marinate for at least two hours, up to overnight.

 You can also use a shallow dish to marinate the meat.